Skip to content

 Do I need a special cabinet for 4-inch filters?

-Yes.
-Deep-media filters fit a media-filter cabinet (Aprilaire, Honeywell, Lennox, and similar) installed at the air handler, not the standard 1-inch return-grille slot.
-Check what your system has.
+Yes - so check before you buy.
+Deep-media filters slot into a media-filter cabinet (Aprilaire, Honeywell, Lennox, and similar) at the air handler, not the standard 1-inch return-grille slot.
+If your system doesn't have that cabinet, a 4-inch filter won't fit.

 Why is deep media better at high MERV?

-Surface area.
-A 4-inch filter has far more pleated media than a 1-inch panel, so it can hit MERV 13 while restricting airflow far less and lasting about a year.
+It comes down to surface area.
+A 4-inch filter packs far more pleated media than a 1-inch panel, so it can hit MERV 13 while holding back your airflow much less - and last about a year instead of a few months.
+You get the filtration without the airflow penalty.